References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or

 The CAA intends to use the CAF for Aviation to oversee aviation organisations' management of cyber security risks and the information received will be incorporated into our Performance Based Oversight (PBO) and Performance Based Regulation (PBR) processes.

 We have created an accredited third-party cyber security audit model (ASSURE).
-'Third parties' refers to ASSURE Cyber Suppliers that are subject to a rigorous and continuous accreditation process under the ASSURE Scheme.
+'Third parties' refers to ASSURE Cyber Suppliers that are subject to a rigorous and continuous accreditation process under the ASSURE Scheme which is now delivered by CREST and IASME.

 Each in scope aviation organisation, when deemed applicable by the CAA, will need to procure an ASSURE Cyber Audit from an accredited ASSURE Cyber Supplier via either CREST’s ASSURE platform or IASME’s ASSURE webpage.
 This audit will be performed by ASSURE Cyber Professionals who have been accredited to conduct audits on behalf of the ASSURE Cyber Supplier.

 ASSURE Cyber Professionals are each accredited in one or more, of the following three specialisms (all specialisms must be present for an ASSURE Cyber Audit):